PeerAssets/pacli/README.md

 derive a new address from STRING, useful for P2TH experimentations

-> pacli deck search "My little pony"
+> pacli deck search $DECK_ID

-search for deck called "My little pony"
+search for deck by it's ID

 > pacli deck info $DECK_ID